 Take a stroll along one of Hawaii’s many petroglyph parks, and you’ll see one symbol pop up over and over again --.
 This is honu.
 Locals refer to those sea turtles in the water as Honu, but, like most Hawaiian words, Honu has a much deeper meaning.

 The ancient Hawaiians thought that sea turtles were a sign of good luck.
-They believed that when a sea turtle popped into your life, that it was a guardian angel, or Amakua, that has come at an opportune time.
+They believed that when a sea turtle popped into your life, that it was a guardian angel or Amakua, that has come at an opportune time.

 And you’re in luck (pun intended).
 Hawaiian waters are absolutely teeming with Honu, so you’re likely to pick up a guardian angel during your visit to the Hawaiian islands.
 Your challenge is to snorkel alongside one of these gentle creatures.
-Just remember -- touching a sea turtle is against the law in Hawaii, and law enforcement vigorously enforce this law.
+Just remember -- touching a sea turtle is against the law in Hawaii, and law enforcement vigorously enforces this law.
 Plus, the oils from your skin can degrade the turtle’s shell.
 Just remember to treat your new Amakua with respect, and you’ll have the powers of a guardian angel over you during your visit to the Hawaiian islands.

 Polihale translates to the “House of the Dead,” but there’s nothing scary about Polihale Beach.
 It’s a spiritual place; a place where ancient Hawaiians believe your soul exits the realm of the living for the afterlife.
 It’s a place so beautiful that it bridges the gap between heaven and earth.

 If you break the word apart -- “Poli” means the dead, and “Hale” means house.
-So, you might find yourself being invited by a local into their Hale, or house.
+So, you might find yourself being invited by a local into their Hale or house.
 But, like all other Hawaiian words, it’s not quite so specific.
-It can also refer to a place as home, so you might catch a local referring to the entire island as their Hale.
+It can also refer to a place like home, so you might catch a local referring to the entire island as their Hale.
 And your challenge is to treat the island as if it were your own Hale by leaving no trace.